 This cave is located in Sami, in the east coast of the island and there is a blue lake in its centre.
 Ever since the roof of the cave collapsed and the sun rays reached the surface of the lake, the water reflected on the walls of the cave has been creating a mystical atmosphere, especially at midday.
 The discovery of ancient ruins showing that the cave was a sacred place dedicated to Pan, the ancient god, only added to this mystery.
 According to the legend, Melissanthi was a nymph who killed herself in the lake because Pan rejected her.
 Others say that Melissanthi was a local girl who drowned when she lost one of her sheep and accidentally fell into the lake when she was trying to find it.

 Another cave near Sami and the cave of Melissani is the Drogarati cave.
 It was discovered 300 years ago after an earthquake revealed the main entrance.
-It is 60 metres deep, the temperature 18 degrees and the humidity is 90%!
+It is 60 metres deep, its temperature reaches 18 degrees Celsius and the humidity is 90%!
 The age of the cave has been estimated to 100.000.000 years and only a part of it is accessible.
 It is probably connected with other caves in the area and because of its great acoustics many cultural events have taken place here.

 The castle was built in the 13th century in order to fortify the then capital of the island which was located there.
-Because it was meant to prevent possible attacks, the view from here is absolutely breathtaking!
-It is well-preserved with loopholes, observatories, towers and part of the walls still standing.
-Here Kefalonian nobles used to be buried and it is allegedly connected with Argostoli with an underground tunnel.
+Because it was meant to prevent possible attacks, the view from there is absolutely breathtaking!
+It is well-preserved with loopholes, observatories, towers and part of the walls that are still standing.
+The Kefalonian nobles used to be buried there and it is allegedly connected with Argostoli via an underground tunnel.

 Some of the most important archaeological sites of the island are the ancient cities of Sami and Krani, the Mycenaean tombs and several ancient Greek temples.
-For more information click on archaeological.